Young KINGs of Climate

 The conservation movement has long known this: To move others to act boldly in defense of land, you’ve got to get bodies out in it.

 But conservationists typically focus on “special” land—charismatic cliffs and views—which can become a save-this, drill-that realpolitik that allows “sacrifice zones.”
 When KING links land to climate, it takes a radical step: The atmosphere doesn’t care whether carbon came from underneath a natural arch or a cow-studded plot of “low scenic value.”
-KING challenges us to love—and defend—all places.
+Keep it in the Ground challenges us to love—and defend—all places.

 The stance against sacrifice zones might be opening paths through a prickly territory often avoided by environmentalists: a history of racism and indigenous genocide.
 When I asked young organizers about leaders, not one mentioned the heads of KING-rallying NGOs.
 Though they’re grateful for this institutional support, they named instead the front line communities who have practiced land defense for centuries.